 Features 3 drawers on each side 12-/12 long x 3-1/2 wide x 3-1/4 deep with a tilt tray in middle.

-Machine folds away just like the old time Singer Sewing Machine cabinet.
-Simply lift the machine fold back the hinged front board and lower the machine into the storage position.
+The machine folds away just like the old-time Singer Sewing Machine cabinet.
+Simply lift the machine fold back the hinged front board and lower the machine to the storage position.

 This cabinet does not have the problematic cable lift system that was used in some of the older cabinets.

 Ships UPS in two boxes, some assembly required.
 Please expect 4-6 weeks shipping on these very popular cabinets.

 The legs, treadle and then the cabinet are shipped in separate boxes with holes predrilled for assembly.
 The legs have threaded "T" Nuts already installed inside the cabinet to easily line up the bolts.
 Occasionally the pilot holes for the treadle wheel may need one side drilled to properly align during the final assembly process.